fluffy-servers/gmod-discord-rpc/README.md

-# Garry's Mod Discord Rich Presence
+# GDiscord
- Provides Discord Rich Presence support to Garry's Mod
+#### Discord Rich Presence for Garry's Mod

+This addon provides Discord RPC support for Garry's Mod, through the use of a binary module.
+For this addon to work, a Lua script is required on servers to sync information, and a binary module is required on clients.

 In June 2018, Discord broke updating this through HTTP; so any Lua-based implementations of this are no longer possible.
 However, it is still possible (however impractical for servers) to use Rich Presence by using a binary module.

+## For Clients
+Download the latest version of the GDiscord module from the [releases page](https://github.com/fluffy-servers/gmod-discord-rpc/releases).
+The module you need depends on what OS and version you're running (eg. Windows on 32-bit should download **gmcl_gdiscord_win32.dll**).
+If you're running the 64-bit beta, make sure you download the 64.dll!

+Copy this into **lua/bin/**.
+That's all!

+With this module installed, your Discord status should automatically update when playing on supported servers.

-## Installation
+## For Servers
-### Binary Module (Clients)
-Clients need to put the *gmcl_gdiscord_\*.dll* corresponding to the game's version in **lua/bin/**

-### LUA Addon (Servers)
-Servers need to install a Lua script that syncs the game details to Discord.
-This can optionally be installed by players for support of single player or P2P games.

-This .lua file needs to go in lua/autorun/client/ Installing this file on the server will have no effect on clients who do not have the required module installed.
+Please note that for this to work, **all** clients *will* need to install the binary module.

+Download the latest version of cl_discord.lua from the [releases page](https://github.com/fluffy-servers/gmod-discord-rpc/releases).

+Copy this into **lua/autorun/client**.

-## Configuration
+### Configuration
+For best results, server owners need to edit cl_discord.lua for server-specific configuration.

+You ***should not*** edit or rename the binary module.
+Please keep this as gdiscord, so clients can use one module across all supported servers!

-### Setting up an Application
+#### Setting up an Application
-The first step is to set up a Discord application so you can slightly customise the display
+The first step is to set up a Discord application so you can slightly customise the display.
+This application contains the map images that will be displayed in Discord.

 Create an application over at https://discordapp.com/developers/